 Extreme E will be held in two groups of six teams with the top four progressing to the knock-out stage and each driver going head-to-head to earn a place in the final.
 The off-road sections will be around 6-10km in length with a series of virtual gates to be navigated through by drivers – in a mixture of extreme heat and humidity, high altitude and sub-zero temperatures.

 Formula E claims “the concept will showcase electric sport utility vehicles (SUVs) competing in extreme environments, highlighting not only the prowess of such vehicles, star drivers and advanced technologies – but crucially the challenges faced by each ecosystem”.
-Well, let’s hope that indeed the climatic challenges will take a top spot rather than the attempt of selling more SUVs, no matter if electric or not.
+Let us hope that indeed that climatic challenges will take a primary focus rather than the attempt to sell more SUVs in congested urban areas.

 Gil de Ferran and Alejandro Agag spearhead the fully-funded venture, with Continental Tyres announced as a founding partner and CBMM as niobium supplier.
 So far, no more partners have been named, but manufacturers are being attracted with a concession to individual design options.
 The organisers will still predetermine the chassis.
 However, motors and some body work options are up to the racing teams, as long as the silhouette design resembles their road-going models.